25HoursaDay/commissioned-resources/25Embed/README.md

 Basically Unframed but was made for embeds.
 It's the same concept.
 </p>

-<h1>More protection</h1>
+<h1>Problems and Solutions</h1>
+<p>This tool is not perfect under any means, that means it cannot protect from everything, so here I will list various vulnerabilities and ways to further protect your site in hopes that your content will remain safe.</p>
+<h3>vulnerabilities</h3>
+<h3>Further Protection</h3>
-If you want your content to be even more safe, be sure to add html tags to the begining and end of your html file.
+<p>1.
+Be sure to add html tags to the begining and end of your html file.</p>
+<p>2.
+Add meta tags or html headers.</p>